 - Court of Appeal

-Within the visits hall we have 2 areas, one being for child restricted visits and a smaller area for family visits to include children.
-Spaces for the Family room are limited and on a first come first served basis.
+Within the visits hall we have two areas, one being for social visits/purple visits, and a smaller area for family visits to include children.
+Spaces for the family room are limited and on a first come first served basis.

 Where to go on arrival?

 On arrival visitors should make their way to the Visitors Centre, where staff will assist them with any questions and guide them through the visits procedure.
 The Visitors Centre provides facilities for visitors to refresh themselves prior to their visit.

 Personal belongings must be put in a locker in the Visitors Centre or left locked in vehicles.
 Visitors will need a £1 coin for the locker and this is refundable when leaving.